-Changing time/ date will store the current period and start a new one.
+Changing time/date into another period than the pending period will store the current period and start a new one.

 If a power fail occurs that lasts over the end of an ongoing period, the period will be stored when the meter powers up again and a new period will start.
-If date/time is not set when the meter powers up again, previous values will enter a waiting state until time/date is set.
+If the meter have lost time and date/time is not set when the meter powers up again, previous values will enter a waiting state until time/date is set.